Half-length bust of prophet

 - Materials and Techniques:

 - Gallery location:

-Relief panel showing half-length bust of a bearded prophet pointing upwards.
+Relief panel showing the a half-length bust of a bearded prophet pointing upwards.
 He holds a banderole that swirls from his waist upwards behind him.

 Place of Origin

 Quercia, Jacopo della (designer)

 Lelli, Oronzio (cast-maker)